posterior/treecat/README.md

 ## The Model

+TreeCat's generative model is closest to Zhang and Poon's Latent Tree Analysis [1], with the notable difference that TreeCat fixes exactly one latent node per observed node.
+TreeCat is historically a successor to Mansinghka et al.'s CrossCat, where latent nodes ("views" or "kinds") are completely independent.
+TreeCat addresses the same kind of high-dimensional categorical distribution that Dunson and Xing's mixture-of-product-multinomial models [3] addresses.

 Let `V` be a set of vertices (one vertex per feature).<br />
 Let `C[v]` be the dimension of the `v`th feature.<br />
 Let `N` be the number of datapoints.<br />